b0L4z/LPIC-1/Topic 101: System Architecture.md

 Properly terminate processes
 #### Terms and Utilities:

 * /etc/inittab -- after init program loads inittab is read and appropriate runlevel scripts are run.
 Used in Sysvinit not systemd.
+In order to change the default runlevel for Sysvinit you must change the default runlevel by changing the number here: "id:3:initdefault"
 * `shutdown` comannd to run different shutdown commands
      - `shutdown -r 30` r 30 = reboot 30 mins
      - `shutdown -h` h = halt it stops machine and advises to shutdown